Processing Columnar Collider Data with GPU-Accelerated Kernels: Data structure

-In practice, analysis-level HEP event data are stored in compressed ROOT files storing raw features in a so-called ``flat analysis ntuple'' form.
+In practice, analysis-level HEP event data are stored in compressed files of raw columnar features in a so-called ``flat analysis ntuple'' form, implemented via the ROOT library.
 Out of hundreds of stored features, a typical analysis might use approximately 50 to 100, discarding the rest and only using them rarely for certain auxiliary calibration purposes.
 When the same features are accessed multiple times, the cost of decompressing the data can be significant.
 Therefore, in order to maximize the computational efficiency of the analysis, we have implemented a simple cache based on memory mapped files for the feature and offset data.
 The efficiency of the uncompressed cache depends on the ratio of features used for analysis.
-We find that for the representative CMS analysis, the average uncompressed cache size is approximately 0.5 kB/event after choosing only the necessary columns, down from approximately 2 kB/event in compressed form.
+We find that for the benchmark analysis, the average uncompressed cache size is approximately 0.5 kB/event after choosing only the necessary columns, down from approximately 2 kB/event in compressed but unreduced form.
 The choice of compression algorithms can and should be addressed further in optimizing the file formats for cold storage and analysis~\cite{rootio}.